139 Q&A Questions [Group, Funny & Deep]

 Deep-Connection Q&A: 12 Layer-3 Questions for Small Groups Only

-Deep Q&A is Layer-3 territory: small groups of 3 to 4 only, mutual self-disclosure, and explicit consent to skip any prompt.
-LearnClash kept 12 prompts inspired by the Aron 36 Questions framework on Greater Good in Action.
-Use after a Layer-2 round, never as the opener.
+Deep Q&A is Layer-3 territory, and the conditions are non-negotiable: small groups of 3 to 4 only, mutual self-disclosure, and explicit permission to skip any prompt.
+LearnClash kept 12 prompts shaped by the Aron 36 Questions framework on Greater Good in Action.
+Bring them out after a Layer-2 round.
+Never as the opener.

 Figure 10: Layer 3 rules.
 Small group.
 Mutual disclosure.
 Skip is a real option.

-The hard rule for Layer 3 is size.
-Three to four people, sitting close, with the door closed if you can manage it.
-Aron’s research and the Greater Good operationalization both treat the small-group condition as load-bearing; opening up to 20 strangers is not the same activity as opening up to 3 friends.
-So the size rule isn’t soft.
+First rule, size.
+Three to four people, sitting close, door closed if you can swing it.
+Aron’s research and the Greater Good version both treat the small-group condition as structurally load-bearing rather than optional, because opening up to 20 strangers is simply not the same psychological act as opening up to 3 friends you already trust.
+The size rule does not bend.

-The second rule is reciprocal.
-The person who asks the prompt must answer it themselves.
-This is what Aron called escalating self-disclosure, and it’s what separates a deep Q&A from an interview.
-If only one person opens up, the round goes flat and someone leaves feeling exposed.
+Second rule, reciprocal.
+Whoever asks the prompt answers it too.
+Aron called this escalating self-disclosure, and it’s the line between a deep Q&A and an interview.
+When only one person opens up, the round goes flat and someone walks away feeling exposed.

-The third rule is skip.
-Anyone can pass on any prompt without explaining why.
-The skip itself is part of the consent layer.
-If you don’t have the skip rule, the round becomes pressure instead of connection.
+Third rule, skip.
+Anyone passes on any prompt, no explanation owed.
+The skip is part of the consent layer, not a loophole around it.
+Drop the skip rule and the round turns into pressure instead of connection.

-Deep Q&A pairs well with how LearnClash spaced repetition handles meaningful answers: the system schedules them back into your memory loop on a 7-day, then 90-day cycle, so the answer you gave on a Tuesday night actually stays with you instead of evaporating by Friday.
+Deep Q&A pairs well with how LearnClash spaced repetition handles meaningful answers, because the system schedules them back into your memory loop on a 7-day and then a 90-day cycle, which means the answer you gave on a Tuesday night actually stays with you instead of evaporating somewhere between dessert and Friday.
+That permanence is rare.
+Most lists forget you the moment you close the tab.

 128. What is something you’re proud of that nobody knows about?